certeu/morio/docs/docs/guides/idps/readme.md

 ## local

 The provider named `local` is the **Morio Local Users** provider.
-This provider allows authentication with a the username, password, and TOTP token of a Local Morio User Account.
+This provider allows authentication with the username, password, and TOTP token of a Local Morio User Account.

 **Purpose**

 - The `local` provider is intended for access by humans.
-- The `local` provider is most suitable for smaller setups where no centralized identity provider (such as `ldap`) is available, or as a backup for when external identity providers are unavailable.
+- The `local` provider is most suitable for smaller setups where no centralised identity provider (such as `ldap`) is available, or as a backup when external identity providers are unavailable.

 **Restrictions**

 - The `local` provider requires Multi-Factor Authentication (MFA).
-This is non-optional, and cannot be disabled.
+This is mandatory and cannot be disabled.
 - You can only have 1 instance of the `local` provider, and its ID must always be `local`.

 **Provider-specific functionality**